schoero/eslint-plugin-readable-tailwind/docs/rules/sort-classes.md

-# Enforce consistent jsx attribute expressions (`readable-tailwind/jsx-attribute-expression`)
+# Enforce a consistent order for tailwind classes (`readable-tailwind/sort-classes`)

 🔧 This rule is automatically fixable by the [`--fix` CLI option](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix).